ddella/K3s-Cluster/14_Create_server_cluster.md

 We will be using three Ubuntu Server 24.04 with Linux Kernel 6.11.0.

 # Setup K3s Server Nodes
-In this tutorial we will configure a three-node TLS enabled `etcd` cluster that can act as an external datastore, like a Kubernetes H.A.
-Cluster 😉
+In this tutorial we will configure three K3s servers to build a K3s Cluster in H.A.mode 😉

 |Role|FQDN|IP|OS|Kernel|RAM|vCPU|Node|
 |----|----|----|----|----|----|----|----|